freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Opening a file in a specific line
 - vi filename +n, where n is the line number

+## Opening a file searching for word/term
+- vi filename +/word, where word is what you are looking for.
+The cursor will be positioned on the first occurence of the word.

 ## Bare minimum functionality

 Most likely you'll find yourself in "normal" mode, it allows you to enter commands by pressing the colon `:` key.